 About First Nations Development Institute

-For 39 years and through a three-pronged strategy of educating grassroots practitioners, advocating for systemic change, and capitalizing Indian communities, First Nations has been working to restore control and stewardship of tribal assets to Native communities — be they land, human, cultural, economic, or natural resources.
-First Nations serves American Indian, Alaska Native, and Native Hawaiian communities throughout the United States.
+For 40 years, using a three-pronged strategy of educating grassroots practitioners, advocating for systemic change, and capitalizing Indian communities, First Nations has been working to restore Native American control and culturally-compatible stewardship of the assets they own – be they land, human potential, cultural heritage or natural resources – and to establish new assets for ensuring the long-term vitality of Native American communities.
+First Nations serves Native American communities throughout the United States.
 For more information, visit www.firstnations.org.

 About National Center for American Indian Enterprise Development